jameso12/txtIt/README.md

 Psycopg2 was installed because it is the adapter that allows psqlalchemy to work with postgresql.
 Flask migrate was installed(tool that helps us interact with databases and tables).

-After following along https://www.askpython.com/python-modules/flask/flask-postgresql I will divert from the tutorial and make a simpler flask without the use of the app factory, as my understandng of flask is limited and and the tutorial was not enough for me to such a change to the app.
+After following along on [askpython](https://www.askpython.com/python-modules/flask/flask-postgresql) I will divert from the tutorial and make a simpler flask without the use of the app factory, as my understandng of flask is limited and and the tutorial was not enough for me to such a change to the app.

-Since my main goal as of now is to make the app use postgresql as a database, i will be focusing on learning about that.
+Since my main goal as of now is to make the app use postgresql as a database, I will be focusing on learning about that.
-I will be following along the video https://www.youtube.com/watch?v=w25ea_I89iM to get my database set and running on my development eviroment and will als use this video to see how to deploe the final project.
+I will be following along a [video](https://www.youtube.com/watch?v=w25ea_I89iM) to get my database set and running on my development eviroment and will als use this video to see how to deploe the final project.

 Since I have seen/read many tutorials, each with their own unique way of developing this project, I will be putting everything